vitelabs/vite-wiki/docs/tutorial/rule/sbp.md

 # SBP (Snapshot Block Producer)

 ::: tip
-Please note this document is not a technical document, but mainly describes SBP and SBP-related topics.
+Please note this is not a technical document, but mainly describes SBP and SBP-related topics.
 Technical details will be introduced in the yellow paper.

 The Definitions of Terms:
 * **SBP**: Snapshot Block Producer